bitranox/lib_travis/README.rst

         DEPLOY_CHECK
-            from environment, if deployment to pypi should be tested only if setup.py exists and on non-tagged builds (there we deploy for real) dry_run
+            from environment, if deployment to pypi should be tested only if setup.py exists and on non-tagged builds (there we deploy for real) PACKAGE_NAME
+            from environment, the package name to pass to mypy dry_run
             if set, this returns immediately - for CLI tests